-Mersey Care NHS Foundation Trust provides specialist inpatient and community mental health, learning disabilities, addiction services and acquired brain injury services for the people of Liverpool, Sefton and Kirkby, Merseyside.
-We also provide community physical health services in Liverpool and Sefton, secure mental health services for the North West of England, the West Midlands and Wales and specialist learning disability services across Lancashire, Greater Manchester, Cheshire and Merseyside.
-Our services are currently provided from 124 sites across the North West.
+Mersey Care NHS Foundation Trust provides specialist inpatient and community mental health, learning disabilities, addiction and acquired brain injury services for the people of Liverpool, Sefton and Kirkby, Merseyside.
+We also provide community physical health services in Liverpool, Sefton, secure mental health services for the North West of England, the West Midlands and Wales and specialist learning disability services across Lancashire, Greater Manchester, Cheshire and Merseyside.

-We work closely with service users, carers and partner organisations, we've been able to make real improvements to our diverse range of services, from health and social care, right through to high secure provision.
-This passion to improve has been recognised by the CQC who have recently rated us “Good” overall and “Outstanding” for being well led.
+We work closely with service users, carers and partner organisations; we have been able to make real improvements to our diverse range of services, from health and social care, right through to high secure provision.
+This passion to improve has been recognised by the CQC who have recently rated us “Good”.

 An exciting opportunity has arisen within the Liverpool Wheelchair Service for a dedicated band 4 Rehabilitation Engineer Technician to aid the delivery of wheeled posture and mobility for Liverpool Wheelchair Service.
 The position could be suitable for someone with practical engineering and healthcare experience.

-The successful candidate will be required to work as part of the multidisciplinary team in assisting in the assessment, demonstration and adaptation of posture and mobility equipment to suit the individual needs of clients under the supervision of a qualified practitioner and/or the band 5 Rehabilitation Engineer Technician.
+The successful candidate will be required to work as part of the multidisciplinary team in assisting in the assessment, demonstration and adaptation of posture and mobility equipment to suit the individual needs of clients under the supervision of a qualified practitioner and/or the Engineering Team.

-You will support the band 5 Rehabilitation Engineer Technician and clinicians in the Liverpool Wheelchair Service in providing technical expertise and advice for Liverpool Wheelchair Service using engineering principles.
+You will support the Engineering Team and clinicians in the Liverpool Wheelchair Service in providing technical expertise and advice for Liverpool Wheelchair Service using engineering principles.

 We are an innovative service with a shared goal of providing a high quality service to our patients to achieve their mobility goals and enable their independence.
 We are looking for a forward thinking rehabilitation engineer technician who will add to the team’s dynamic approach and be committed to their own continuing professional development.
 An effective team player with excellent organisational and communication skills is required to work in a busy service.